christianandredietrich/iOS-SDK/AWSMediaServices-NexPlayer.md

 Now it’s time to start the stream.

-1. In AWS Elemental MediaLive, on the Channels page,choose the radio button next to your new channel.
+1. In AWS Elemental MediaLive, on the Channels page, choose the radio button next to your new channel.
     - The buttons along the top are enabled.
 2. Choose Start.